jotak/kafka-clickhouse-example/README.md

 ### Prepare NetObserv

 Assuming you already installed the operator, now you must create a `FlowCollector` resource that will start sending flow logs to Kafka.
-We don't need to setup Loki if all we need is the flows into Kafka (and later into Clickhouse).
+We don't need to setup Loki if all we want are the flows into Kafka / Clickhouse.

-Note that we configure here Kafka as an **exporter**: this is different from the config `deploymentModel: KAFKA`, and from the `spec.kafka` setting, which correspond to NetObserv's internal deployment mode and can be set independently.
+Note that we configure here Kafka as an **exporter**, which is unrelated to the `spec.deploymentModel: KAFKA` / `spec.kafka` settings: those ones correspond to NetObserv's internal flows processing configuration (NetObserv being both the producer and the consumer), whereas `spec.exporters` relates to NetObserv being just the producer, leaving up to us how we want to consume it.

-In other words, you can use Kafka for NetObserv internal flows processing (here NetObserv is both the producer and the consumer) and/or as an exporter (here NetObserv is the producer and you need to manage the consuming side).

 ```bash
 cat <<EOF | kubectl apply -f -